mrlikl/mrlikl/README.md

   <img src="https://img.shields.io/badge/LinkedIn-Connect-blue" alt="LinkedIn">
 </a>

-### About Me

-Cloud Support Engineer (DevOps) with expertise in AWS, Kubernetes, and Infrastructure as Code.
+<br> I am a Cloud Support Engineer (DevOps) with expertise in AWS, Kubernetes, and Infrastructure as Code.
+Below are some of my works:

 ### PyPI Packages
 - [cfn-perm](https://pypi.org/project/cfn-perm/) - Python package to generate minimal IAM permissions based on a AWS CloudFormation template